scalatra/scalatra/README.markdown

 2.   __Install simple-build-tool__

-    Step uses sbt, a fantastic tool for building Scala programs.
+    Step uses sbt (0.7 or above), a fantastic tool for building Scala programs.
 For instructions, see [the sbt site](http://code.google.com/p/simple-build-tool/wiki/Setup)

 3.   __Run sbt__